HamishCharles/FutureFarm/README.md

 First up you will need [NodeJS](https://nodejs.org/en/) installed on your system to run the build tools & test runner.

+# Future Farm Technical Test

+## Notes
+ - UI is rudimentary but works
+ - Tests are incomplete because I needed more time to work out how to test react-leaflet components

 ## Getting Started